(214) 390-7947 (Overseas Callers)

 Why must I get travel insurance before beginning my volunteer trip?

 As per our policies, it is obligatory for all of our volunteers to purchase travel insurance before beginning their trip.
 This is done so that our volunteers are kept safe from all types of danger that may occur while volunteering abroad in a foreign nation, and to cover you in the event of illness, injury, or emergency.
-IFRE can assist you in obtaining your insurance policy if you need help with this.
+IFRE can assist you in obtaining your insurance policy if you need help with acquiring one.

 What vaccinations do I need to volunteer in India?